TelepathicGrunt/StructureTutorialMod/README.md

 # Structure Tutorial Mod (Forge)
-**How to register and generate jigsaw structures in 1.17.1+ Minecraft Forge using nbt files!**
+**How to register and generate jigsaw structures in 1.18.0+ Minecraft Forge using nbt files!**

 **Change the Github branch to see other versions of this tutorial including for Fabric!**

  This very small Forge mod is full of comments that will help you understand what a lot of the methods do and what needs to be done to get your structure to generate.
-In all, this mod is really just 4 java files, 2 JSON files, and 3 structure nbt files.
+In all, this mod is really just 4 java files, 1 AccessTransformer file, 2 JSON files, and 3 structure nbt files.

 If you don't know how to make a nbt file for structures, it's actually fairly simple and you can do it all inside minecraft itself!
 Here is a video on how to make and save a structure to nbt using structure blocks.
 Here's a short video on how Structure Blocks work:
 >https://www.youtube.com/watch?v=umhuRXinD3o